 Coming out of a chronically self-centered approach to life, of which marriage was likely only a part, will not be a short-term, easy process.
 Placing the full role of guidance and support on one individual (pastor, counselor, or friend) is unrealistic and confounds roles that can best be accomplished separately.

 The pastor or elder is there for authority (the abusive or neglectful behavior will not be accepted by a church member in good standing).
-The counselor is there to provide guidance (detailing the manipulative patterns that exist beyond the pinnacle experiences the couple’s attention naturally gravitates towards and providing biblical counsel).
+The counselor is there to provide guidance (detailing the manipulative patterns that exist beyond the pinnacle experiences the couple’s attention naturally gravitates towards, and providing biblical counsel).
 The mature couple is there for relational support (both spouses will doubtless face discouragement and want to give up or say it’s too hard before the journey is complete).

 The offended spouse should not be the one who asks for this level of involvement.
 It is doubtful the offending spouse will volunteer for this level of intervention.
 This guidance needs to come from the first person who is enlisted as an experienced advisor (pastor or counselor).
 This initial advisor must be able to articulate the necessity of this amount of involvement.
-It is usually several meetings into a counseling relationship before the helping relationship before an assessment can be made to substantiate this recommendation.
+It is usually several meetings into a counseling relationship before an assessment can be made to substantiate this recommendation.

 It is at this stage in the process that the offended spouse can begin to learn to trust.
 No longer is the offended spouse making isolated judgments based upon information the offending spouse is in primary control over.
 The offended spouse can begin to trust the various people (pastor, counselor, and couple) who are hearing the past and present interactions without the fearful biases of emotional/financial dependence or the sense of rushed-ness to “keep the peace for the kids.”